 Joe Shaughnessy’s late goal secures St Mirren place among second round seeds

-Joe Shaughnessy netted five minutes into stoppage-time to secure St Mirren a place among the seeded teams in the Premier Sports Cup second round.
+Joe Shaughnessy netted five minutes into stoppage-time to secure St Mirren a place among the seeded teams in the Premier Sports Cup second round before Hearts fell just short.

 The Saints skipper’s goal made it 2-0 and ensured they bettered Dundee United’s record.

+Hearts later had the chance to take their place among the seeds but a 1-0 win over Inverness was insufficient and United retained their spot in the top half of the draw.

-Jamie McGrath’s first-half penalty had put the Paisley side on course to top the group but they left it late to guarantee themselves a place among the seeds.
+Jamie McGrath’s first-half penalty had put St Mirren on course to top the group but they left it late to guarantee themselves a place among the seeds.

 Thistle had to win by three goals to leapfrog the Buddies and join Dunfermline in progressing from Group G.